Pumpkin seed oil

-Pumpkin seed oil is a culinary oil, used especially in central Europe.
+Pumpkin seed oil is a culinary oil, used especially in eastern Europe.

 Culinary uses

 This oil is a culinary specialty from what used to be part of the Austro-Hungarian Empire and is now southeastern Austria (Styria), eastern Slovenia (Styria and Prekmurje), Central Transylvania, Orăștie-Cugir region of Romania, north western Croatia (esp.
 Međimurje), Vojvodina, and adjacent regions of Hungary.
 It is also used worldwide, including North America, Mexico, India and China.

 Pumpkin seed oil has an intense nutty taste and is rich in polyunsaturated fatty acids.
 Browned oil has a bitter taste.
 Pumpkin seed oil serves as a salad dressing.
 The typical Styrian dressing consists of pumpkin seed oil and cider vinegar.
 The oil is also used for desserts, giving ordinary vanilla ice cream a nutty taste.
 It is considered a delicacy in Austria and Slovenia, and a few drops are added to pumpkin soup and other local dishes.
 Using it as a cooking oil, however, destroys its essential fatty acids.